israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

 - Executed **.info()** to gather basic information about the data
 - Executed **.describe()** for descriptive statistics
-- Renamed columns and corrected spelling, changed names to snake_case, and made them more concise as needed. e.g., 'average_montly_hours' [sic] becomes 'monthly_hours.'
+- Renamed columns and corrected spelling, changed names to snake_case, and made them more concise as needed. e.g., 'average_montly_hours' [sic] was changed to 'monthly_hours.'
-- Checked for missing values
+- Checked for missing values with .isna().sum.
+No missing values were found.
 - Removed duplicates with the method, .drop_duplicates()

 ### Exploratory Data Analysis